hristoast/openmw/docs/source/reference/modding/settings/GUI.rst

 The value is composed of four floating point values representing the red, green, blue and alpha channels.
 The alpha value is currently ignored.

-The color is overriden if the actor still has some unique dialogue for the keyword (that is, dialogue with their object ID in the Actor field) that wasn't seen yet
+The color is overriden if the actor still has some unique dialogue for the keyword (that is, dialogue with their object ID in the Actor field) that wasn't seen yet.

-Note: that a specific answer is available doesn't mean the player will see it next time she clicks on the topic.
+Note that this unique dialogue may not necessarily be triggered when you click on the topic keyword.

 color topic exhausted
 ---------------------